ARVC patient association

 – Organizing lectures with ARVC specialists for patients

-– Group meetings for the exchange of information and experiences
+– Face-to-face meetups for the exchange of information and experiences

 – Providing access to information, therapies, state of the art in research on ARVC through our website, our newsletter and social media